inverseproblem/PestoSeis/docs/source/seismicwaves2d_guide.rst

    :width: 400px

 Thus, this allows us to get the pressure values for coordinates :math:`i` and :math:`j` for the next time step :math:`n+1` (ie. so that we can progress the simulation forward in time).

+See the relevant Tutorial on acoustic waves for how to set up an acoustic simulation :ref:`Tutorial-05---Acoustic-Wave-Propagation`.

 =============================================
 Elastic wave equation in 2D